istio/istio.io/content/blog/2018/egress-mongo/index.md

 $ kubectl delete destinationrule egressgateway-for-mongo
 {{< /text >}}

-### Enable Egress MongoDB traffic to arbitrary wildcarded domains
+### Enable MongoDB TLS egress traffic to arbitrary wildcarded domains

 In this section you configure egress traffic for a wildcarded domain, namely `*.com` and direct that traffic through an egress gateway.